lorenzocarrano/FSM_for_ALU/readme.txt

 Here's the FSM implementation in VHDL language and a Testbench.
 Some useful .do files are provided to make the ModelSim simulation easier and quicker.
+In order to simulate, in ModelSim promt execute the file CU_simulation.do

 Complete Instruction Set: